fujidaiti/live-app-icon/cli/README.md

 ### Resize methods

-If the with and height of the given animated GIF is not equal, laic resizes it to a square according to a specified resize method:
+If the width and height of the given animated GIF are not equal, laic resizes it to a square according to a given resize method:

 - `center-crop` : Crops the center of the image with a square whose sides are the same size as the shorter side of the image.
 - `center-fit` : Puts the image on the center of a transparent square whose sides are the same size as the longer side of the image.